 What are technology lawyers?

-Technology lawyers have a deep understanding of legal principles and technology clients but are also capable of linking the two disciplines.
+A Technology lawyer is a lawyer that has a deep understanding of legal principles and technology clients but are is capable of linking the two disciplines.
 Managing Director, Technology will understand digital solutions.
 Lawyers know contracts.

 What is a legal technology professional?

 A legal technology professional is someone who uses their skills in technology to help lawyers and law firms with their legal work.
 This may include managing and maintaining IT systems, developing software or other tools to help with legal work, or providing training on how to use technology effectively.